jbbarth/nextjs-starterkit/README.md

 **Why not component X, framework Y, deploy method Z?**

-This starter kit is opinionated and brings to the table, well my table, what's critically missing in the JS ecosystem as I practice it for a few years: cohesion.
+This starter kit is opinionated and brings to the table (well _my_ table), what's critically missing in the JS ecosystem as I practice it for a few years: cohesion.
-Also most choices are inspired by mainstream components I already use at work in one form or another.
+Most choices are inspired by mainstream components we already use at work in one form or another.

-If you want to propose something, feel free to do it with an issue with a tiny rationale.
-Note that I have 0 interest in the latest hype from last week: while I put a bit of love in this repository, the end goal is to _escape_ the madness of gluing technologies together every 3 commits and actually spend more time on building nice web applications.
+If you want to propose something, feel free to do it via an issue with a tiny rationale.
+Note that I have 0 interest in the latest hype from last week: while I put a bit of love in this repository, the end goal is to _escape_ the madness of gluing technologies together every 3 commits, and actually spend more time on building nice web applications.